rust-lang/rustfmt/Configurations.md

 # Configuration Options

-Below you find a detailed visual guide on all the supported configuration options of rustfmt:
+Below you can find a detailed visual guide on all the supported configuration options of rustfmt.

+**_Note that the below list reflects the configuration options available on the latest version of rustfmt in source control.
+Some newer options may not be available yet in a released version of rustfmt_**

 ## `array_width`